MediaKraken/MediaKraken/testing/README.md

     This is used to view logs as they are output via MK programs

 # debian bullseye
-apt install python3-dotenv python3-pip cloc
+apt install python3-dotenv python3-pip cloc shellcheck
 pip3 install pylint pyflakes

 Run the following tests from under the MediaKraken_CI